gogodr/sd-webui-stopmotion/README.md

 ** As a recomendation use numbered files (Ex: 1.png, 2.png, 3.png ...)

 *** The individual frames will be saved as normal in the corresponding txt2img or img2img output folder, but only the gif will be shown then the processing is done.

+## Changelog:
+- Updated to be compatible with the latest update (Gradio version update)

 ## TODO:
 - Handle output FPS